 XXXVII.
-And be it enacted, That it shall be lawful to and enacted, That for any Barilla used in the process of bleaching of for any officer of the Army, Navy, or Marines, being duly employed for the prevention of smuggling, and on full pay, or any officer of Customs or Excise, or any person acting in his or their aid or assistance, or duly employed for the prevention of smuggling, when on duty, to patrole upon and pass freely along and over any part of the coasts of the United Kingdom, or the shores or banks of any river, creek, or inlet of the same (not being a garden or pleasure ground); and any such officer or person so patrolling shall not be liable to any indictment, action or suit for so doing; any Law, Statute, Custom or Usage to the contrary notwithstanding.
+And be it enacted, That it shall be lawful to and for any officer of the Army, Navy, or Marines, being duly employed for the prevention of smuggling, and on full pay, or any officer of Customs or Excise, or any person acting in his er their aid or assistance, or duly employed for the prevention of smuggling, when on duty, to patrole upon and pass freely along and over any part of the coasts of the United Kingdom, or the shores or banks of any river, creek, or inlet of the same (not being a garden or pleasure ground); and any such officer or person so patrolling shall not be liable to any indictment, action or suit for so doing; any Law, Statute, Custom or Usage to the contrary notwithstanding.